chericksgit/VeriStandAutomationWithLogging/README.md

 # VeriStandAutomationWithLogging

 Provided by Andres Gomez on 10/4/19.
+Edited by Chad Erickson on 10/7/19.
 Notes on the classes used within the .py files:

 •	veristand_logging.py is a separate file that contains two classes and that the customer can reuse and expand.